micwik/ArnLib/doc/Description.md

 Persistent Arn Data Objects    {#gen_persistArnobj}
 ---------------------------
 The _server_ must use ArnPersist to support the persistance service.
-As a standard, objects are stored in a SQLite database.
+As a standard _persist storage_, _Arn Data Objects_ are stored in a SQLite database.
 It's also possible to store each object as a file.

+The _mount point_ (path) for collecting the persistent _Arn Data objects_ is set by ArnPersist::setMountPoint().
+For server applications this is typically set to "/", which makes all _Arn Data Objects_ potential persistent.
+In client applications the _mount point_ is typically restricted to Arn::pathLocal, which only saves local _Arn Data Objects_ in the local _persist storage_.

 Any connected _client_ or the _server_ can make an _Arn Data Object_ persistent.
 It's just to open an ArnItem to the object and change _mode_ to _Save_.